Question Synthesis

 Without context, many user messages lack information necessary to successfully embed a search query, resulting in poor or irrelevant search results.

 Zep provides a low-latency question synthesis API that can be used to generate a question from the current conversation context, using the most recent message to center the question.
-The resulting question can be used to search over document Collections or chat history Messages and Summaries.

 While it’s possible to synthesize a question using a general purpose LLM, this is often a slow and inaccurate exercise.
 Zep’s private, fine-tuned models are designed to return results in hundreds of milliseconds.